LiangliangNan/PolyFit/ReadMe.txt

       only 0.02 seconds.
 So don't doubt to use the Gurobi solver (academic licenses are free) that is much faster and reliable.

-Project file(s) for Visual Studio 2017 are provided.
+Project file(s) for the following IDE (Integrated Development Environment) are provided in the current distribution:
-The code should also be compiled by compilers under other platforms, but not tested yet.
+      - QtCreator (for macOS, Linux, Windows, etc., but only tested under macOS);
+      - Visual Studio 2017 (for Windows, only tested under 64bits Windows 10).
+You should be able to compile and run PolyFit under most platforms with little effort to edit the project files.

 Exectuable/binary files (may not be up-to-date).
-      Pre-built binary files are available for 64-bit Windows (tested under Windows 10): https://3d.bk.tudelft.nl/liangliang/publications/2017/polyfit/polyfit.html
+      Pre-built binary files are available for 64-bit Windows (tested under Windows 10) and macOS: https://3d.bk.tudelft.nl/liangliang/publications/2017/polyfit/polyfit.html

 ====================================================================================================